 |g.
 College preparatory elective||1|

-- California residents: courses must be on your high school's UC-approved course list.
+- California residents: take the courses in these areas that appear on your high school's UC-approved course list.

 - International applicants: learn more on the International Students page.

-To be eligible for admission to UC San Diego, you must earn the following minimum GPAs:
+To be eligible for admission to UC San Diego, you must earn the following minimum GPA in all A-G courses.

-- Non-California residents & International applicants must earn a GPA of 3.4 (or better) with no grade lower than "C."
+Non-California residents, including International applicants, must earn a GPA of 3.4 (or better) with no grade lower than a "C."

 Advanced Placement, International Baccalaureate Tests